How Do I Apply?

 What do you define as an internship?

 According to the National Associate of Colleges and Employers (NACE): “An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.”
+It is a professional experience that links practical work with a Brown student’s field of study, and allows the student to gain new skills.
+We expect these experiences to be structured and supervised.

 I received summer LINK, UTRA or Signature Program funding in a previous summer.
 Am I eligible for a SPRINT award?